 Everyone has their hangups.
 Professionally, it goes without saying that I assess every wine that crosses my lips without prejudice.
 Well, at least I try.
 Privately, it’s a different matter.
 I’ve never been fully comfortable with new world wines, often struggling to find bottles that match the perceived classicism or elegance of European favourites.

-Yes, I know this is a ridiculous blanket statement – to lump together six or more major wine producing countries, numerous regions, microclimates and winemaking styles, then to tar them all with the same brush.
-Especially ridiculous when presented with one of the most delicious bottles I’ve happened across this year.
+Of course this is a ridiculous blanket statement – to lump together six or more major wine producing countries, numerous regions, microclimates and winemaking styles, then to tar them all with the same brush.
+It’s especially ridiculous when presented with one of the most delicious bottles I’ve happened across this year.
 Or any year.

 The Supernatural Wine Co’s Green Glow 2015 is a superb skin fermented Sauvignon Blanc, reminding me a little of the wines of Sepp Muster or Andreas Tscheppe.
 It’s all the more satisfying having seen the progression in quality and confidence at the estate, from a gawky 2013, and the decent but less extraordinary 2014.
 But now, with this third vintage of Green Glow the boys really seem to have cracked it.